A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Free Methods

 where $\mathbf{m}_t = \mathbf{m}_{t-1} + \phi(\mathbf{x}_t) - \frac{1}{|\mathcal{S}|} \sum_{\mathbf{x} \in \mathcal{S}} \phi(\mathbf{x})$ represents the running mean update and $\langle \mathbf{a}, \mathbf{b} \rangle$ is the inner product of two vectors, which measures their alignment.

 One benefit of Herding is that it is easy to implement if a suitable embedding $\phi(\cdot)$ is available.
-While it preserves the global statistics (the mean), its focus may overlook more subtle distribution patterns (like multi-modal clusters).
-Moreover, it requires iterative updates, which can be costly for very large $\mathcal{T}$.
+While it preserves the global statistics (the mean), its focus may overlook more subtle distribution patterns (e.g., multi-modal clusters).
+Moreover, it applies iterative updates, which can be costly for very large $\mathcal{T}$.